aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 In contrast, an arc is identified by its components: its source and destination locations.
 This make an arc a composite object.

-How to model such composite objects in AIMMS, as compound sets are no longer available in AIMMS?
+How to model such composite objects in AIMMS, as compound sets are no longer available?

 In this how-to article two approaches are presented: the component based approach and the reference based approach.
 The component based approach is in widespread use and the reference based approach is inspired by database design.

-This article introduces both approaches and how they are used in the definition of variables and constraints for a mathematical program.
+This article discusses how these approaches are used in the definition of variables and constraints.

-In addition, both approaches can be used in :doc:`composite database exchange<../526/526-composite-exchange-database>`.
+..
+In addition, both approaches can be used in :doc:`ODBC data exchange<../526/526-composite-exchange-database>`.
-Moreover, both approaches can be used in :doc:`data reporting in the WebUI<../526/526-reporting-data-over-composite-objects>`.
+..
+Moreover, both approaches can be used in :doc:`WebUI data reporting<../526/526-reporting-data-over-composite-objects>`.
+..

-However, unlike the component based approach, the reference based approach turns out to be able to use the :doc:`AIMMS Set functionality<../526/526-language-leverages-composite-objects>` and for :doc:`hierarchical composite objects<../526/526-hierarchical-composite-objects>`.
+..
+However, unlike the component based approach, the reference based approach turns out to be able to use the :doc:`AIMMS extensive  set functionality<../526/526-language-leverages-composite-objects>` and for :doc:`hierarchical composite objects<../526/526-hierarchical-composite-objects>`.

-Both approaches will be illustrated by a single running example, which will be introduced next.
+The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkBasic.zip>`

+But first the running example:

 The running example
 --------------------